Postpartum Belly: Timeline And When Will It Go Away?

 How To Make The Postpartum Belly Look Better?

-The following tips may help to reduce the size of the postpartum belly and tighten the abdominal muscles.
+The following home remedies for weight loss after delivery may help reduce the postpartum belly size and tighten the abdominal muscles.

 1. Exclusive breastfeeding

-Breastfeeding moms can lose weight easily during postpartum (4).
+Breastfeeding moms can lose weight easily during the postpartum period (4).
 The body requires more calories and nutrients to produce breast milk.
-Nearly 300 extra calories a day are burned in the initial weeks of postpartum for breastfeeding.
+Nearly 300 extra calories a day are spent in the initial weeks of breastfeeding.
 In addition to these, hormonal changes in breastfeeding can also boost uterus involution.
-Reduction in uterus size also reduces the belly size.
-Gradual weight loss does not impact the breastmilk supply.
+Reduction in uterus size also helps to reduce the belly size and tighten belly skin after pregnancy.
+Gradual weight loss does not impact the breast milk supply.

 2. Healthy diet